MasterOfTartarus/FactOrMisinfo/README.md

 - Create scraping solutions for each website until a better option can be found

-Credit to Maurício Gruppi, Benjamin D. Horne, and Sibel Adali for the original code and the NELA-GT-2021 dataset.

 [NOTE TO SELF: CITE THE ABOVE PROPERLY]